Home Hub hands-on: Google’s camera-free answer to Amazon’s Echo Show

 So what can Home Hub do that other smart displays can’t?
 Adjust the screen’s profile to match ambient lighting conditions and the color of a room, for one.
 Google calls the feature Ambient EQ, and it’s powered by a potent combination of light sensors and machine intelligence.

 Rather than merely adjusting brightness, Ambient EQ makes an effort to sync a room’s light sources with a complementary color profile.
 In a room with a lot of natural sunlight, for example, it’ll amp up warmer hues.
-But underneath a fluorescent lamp, it’ll appear much colder.
-And when the room’s completely dark, Home Hub will switch to a basic digital clock display.
+But underneath a fluorescent lamp, it will appear much colder.
+And when the room is completely dark, Home Hub will switch to a basic digital clock display.

 Those features dovetail with Home Hub’s other core area of emphasis: photos.
-Part of the goal with Home Hub Jolly said, was to ensure that it never shows a bad picture.
+Part of the goal with Home Hub, Jolly said, was to ensure that it never shows a bad picture.
 And from the looks of it, the product team cleared that bar.

 A redesigned Google Photos experience on Home Hub uses AI to pair photos together people based on “something they share in common” (Google calls it Live Albums), and automatically curates highlights from the past three months — taking care, of course, to avoid blurry and poorly lit pics.